 Life’s Connection works with area cemeteries and parishes to help families facing this loss.
 At St Thomas Aquinas Parish, LC works hand in hand with St Thomas Elizabeth Ministry through “Hearts of Hope” providing miscarriage delivery aides, burial vessels, services, and more.

 If anyone in the parish family is facing a loss, please feel free to contact Life’s Connection at 262-470-3119.
 We will provide the support needed to foster hope, help, and healing during this difficult time.

 Life’s Connection is proud to be the new upcoming Elizabeth Ministry Chapter Headquarters in the coming months.
 We are excited to be able to support Elizabeth Ministry Chapters not only in the Archdiocese but throughout the world.

-CLICK HERE to learn more about the "Hearts of Hope Miscarriage, Stillbirth, and Infant Loss Support Program.
+LEARN MORE about the "Hearts of Hope" Miscarriage, Stillbirth, and Infant Loss Support Program.

 St. Thomas Parish sponsors a monthly community blood drive to help all those in need.
 The blood drives are held in the Gathering Space of the church.
-Please contact Pat at 262-895-6369 or Adrienne at 262-456-7342 or visit Versiti.org and enter our zip code 53185.
+To reserve your spot, please contact Pat at 262-210-6879 or Adrienne at 262-456-7342 or visit Versiti.org and enter our zip code 53185.